toolbox - Man Page

 Description

-Toolbox is a tool for Linux operating systems, which allows the use of containerized command line environments.
+Toolbx is a tool for Linux, which allows the use of interactive command line environments for software development and troubleshooting the host operating system, without having to install software on the host.
 It is built on top of Podman and other standard container technologies from OCI.

 This is particularly useful on OSTree based operating systems like Fedora CoreOS and Silverblue.
 The intention of these systems is to discourage installation of software on the host, and instead install software as (or in) containers — they mostly don't even have package managers like DNF or YUM.
-This makes it difficult to set up a development environment or install tools for debugging in the usual way.
+This makes it difficult to set up a development environment or troubleshoot the operating system in the usual way.

-Toolbox solves this problem by providing a fully mutable container within which one can install their favourite development and debugging tools, editors and SDKs.
+Toolbx solves this problem by providing a fully mutable container within which one can install their favourite development and troubleshooting tools, editors and SDKs.
 For example, it's possible to do yum install ansible without affecting the base operating system.

 However, this tool doesn't require using an OSTree based system.
 It works equally well on Fedora Workstation and Server, and that's a useful way to incrementally adopt containerization.

-The toolbox environment is based on an OCI image.
+The Toolbx environment is based on an OCI image.
 On Fedora this is the fedora-toolbox image.
-This image is used to create a toolbox container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..
+This image is used to create a Toolbx container that offers the interactive command line environment.

 Supported operating system distributions